scroll top

 10. YWCA

 Another great resource for before or after-school care?
 Your local YWCA.
-There are over 200 YWCA locations in 45 states and the District of Columbia that partner with schools for after-school care.
+There are over 200 YWCA locations in 45 states and the District of Columbia that partner with schools for after-school care for elementary, middle school, and high school students, but age requirements vary by location.

 YWCA before and after-school programs require registration and payment.
 Each location determines its own costs.
 Contact your local YWCA for specific pricing.